Pterophyllum (plant): Taxonomy

 Pterophyllum filicoides, a species named by Schlotheim in 1822, was established as the type species of Pterophyllum by Zeiller in 1906.
 The name Pterophyllum was first introduced in 1825 by Brongniart, who described two species from the Upper Triassic found in Sweden.
 These species were P. minus and P. majus.
 At this time, what now is the type species was thought to be an alga, but later Brongniart expanded his diagnosis to include more species, including the type species.
 Later, the two originally described species were moved to the genus Anomozamites, resulting in the illegitimatization of the name.
 Since Pterophyllum as a name had been widely used, the new type species P. filicoides was assigned to the name to retain legitimacy.
 Species of Pterophyllum are generally separated by the shape of their leaves as well as other features on the leaves such as vein density, anatomy of the stomata and epidermal cell shape.

 Difficulties in classification

-Pterophyllum can at times be very similar to Anomozamites, and the need to review the diagnostics of these genera has been raised, since both genera has no distinct characteristics from one another in regards to their cuticles or epidermal cells.
+Pterophyllum can at times be very similar to Anomozamites, and the need to review the diagnostics of these genera has been raised, since the two genera have no distinct characteristics from one another in regards to their cuticles or epidermal cells.
 This means that the morphology of their leaves are the only method to differentiate between the two: the fossil is classified as a Pterophyllum if the leaf has a length which is at least twice its width, and as an Anomozamite if it does not.
 This can be difficult at times, and there are several examples where plants have been erroneously placed in one genus, before being correctly placed in the other.
 The similar form genus Ctenophyllum from the Late Triassic of Germany (as well as misattributed North American leaves) is likely a junior synonym of Pterophyllum.